 How and when will we be having lunch?

 We are asking that you bring a small blanket or towel to sit upon for lunch that will be "your personal space."
 We will be having lunch in either the lobby, hallway or our rooms this summer.
 After lunch, everyone will put their masks back on, use the restroom/wash hands and return for the afternoon session.
 We will also have a wellness check at lunchtime.

 Are we having sets, lights and costumes?

 This year we are creating personal props and will have some additional craft and writing projects planned daily.
 Each child will have their own supplies in their personal bins.
 Usually, we encourage sharing but this year everyone will have their personal items pre-packaged and ready to use.
 Costumes are creative pieces that we ask that you work on at home with your children.
 These are meant to be items that you already have or something that you can make.
 Our sets this year will be hand props, chairs, tables, boxes and our imaginations.
-I always say that in the theatre that if we had to take it all away and paint it black we should still be able to tell a story.
+We always say that in the theatre that if we had to take it all away and paint it black we should still be able to tell a story.
 We will and then some!
 We're thinking "out of the box" more than ever this year!